 Desert View Conservation Area

 The Joshua Tree Desert View Conservation Area (DVCA) is ±640 acres of undeveloped land purchased from the Bureau of Land Management for use as a County Regional Park.
-It is home to a fragile and important desert ecosystem.
+Winner of an ASLA Merit Award, it is home to a fragile and important desert ecosystem.
 The park encourages sustainability and environmental stewardship while underscoring native and historical cultural elements in addition to present unique and sensitive habitats.

 Many who visit the DVCA are not aware of the impact their visit has on the environment and its in-habitants.
 The interpretive goal of the project is to foster an understanding of how human impact affects the local flora and fauna ecology, educate locals and visitors about the diversity of the area and mitigate human effects by providing a guided trail to keep foot and other traffic away from sensitive areas.